 What better way to celebrate a release from lockdown than to revel in the stunning, dramatic landscape of Highland Perthshire?

 All shows for Summer 2021 will take place outdoors as our commitment to safety first.

 Adventures with the Painted People (opening 10 June – 4 July)

 The long-awaited staging of David Greig’s new play, which received great acclaim on its BBC Radio 3 airing.
 A compelling new drama about love and culture, set on the River Tay, 2000 years ago, as a Roman poet and a Pictish witch escape together down-river.

-The new Season will also celebrate live music by hosting a series of special events in the Riverside Bandstand, featured in An Evening of the Greatest Musicals, An Evening at the Italian Opera, An Evening Celebrating Mozart and An Evening at the West End and An Evening at the Opera.
+The new Season will also celebrate live music by hosting a series of special events in the Riverside Bandstand, featured in An Evening/Afternoon of the Greatest Musicals, An Evening/Afternoon at the Italian Opera, An Evening/Afternoon Celebrating Mozart and An Evening/Afternoon at the West End and An Evening at the Opera.

 A one-person show celebrating the incredible work of the prolific and belovéd author who conceived those immortal characters, Hercule Poirot and Miss Marple.